xcore/sc_modbus_rtu/app_modbus_rtu/doc_quickstart/quickstart.rst

 Read Temperature
 ~~~~~~~~~~~~~~~~

 The temperature can be read by sending a 'Read Input Register' command.
-In the SimplyModbus main window change to below mentioned settings.
+In the SimplyModbus main window change to below mentioned settings and click on ``SEND``.
 This prepares a `Read Input Register` command to be issued to the Modbus slave to Read input registers at address 0.
 In this demo, it reads the current room temperature as recorded by the sensor present on the XA-SK-GPIO sliceCARD.
 The result (shown in `results` column in the SimplyModbus main window) is a short integer representing the room temperature as responded by the Modbus slave.

    +---------------+------------+---------------------+------------------+
    | Heading       | Value      | Heading             | Value            |